MichHighlander/Manga-EReader-Docker/README.md

 ```
 docker build -t <container_name> .
 ```
 2.
+Create a options.json file, see insturction above.
+3.
   *Disclamer*: If <local_input_folder> is given and is not empty, the code will ignore "mangaDownloadingOptions" and will not download new manga.
 ```
 docker run -v <options_file_path>.json:/app/options.json -v <local_input_folder>:/app/input <kindle_dir>/documents/:/app/output <container_name>